How to get a wheelchair

 To hire a wheelchair abroad you could:

-- search online for wheelchair hire in the place you’ll be staying
+- search online for wheelchair hire where you are staying

 - ask your holiday company or holiday rep for advice